 Exact match caching stores responses keyed by the exact input text.
 "What's the weather in NYC?" and "What's the weather in New York City?" are treated as different queries, missing the cache even though the answer is the same.

 Semantic caching embeds the query and searches for similar past queries in a vector store.
-If a cached query's embedding is close enough (above a similarity threshold), the cached response is returned.
-This typically captures 20-40% more cache hits than exact matching.
+If a cached query's embedding is close enough, the cached response is returned.
+This can recover semantically equivalent repeats that exact-match caches miss.

 The trade-off is accuracy: if your threshold is too loose, you'll serve stale or wrong cached answers.
 If it's too tight, you'll miss valid cache hits.
-Production systems typically start with a conservative threshold (0.95+ cosine similarity) and tune based on feedback.
+Production systems usually start conservatively, then tune the threshold and freshness policy based on real traffic.

 More detail: Semantic Caching and Cost Optimization.